O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/DenialOfService.md

     - https://github.com/osmosis-labs/osmosis/issues/3831

 #### Resource exhaustion
-- In web2, many denial of services issues simply come from eating up too many resources on the machine, such as the recently discovered [rapid reset](https://blog.cloudflare.com/technical-breakdown-http2-rapid-reset-ddos-attack/) bug found in HTTP2.
+- In web2, many denial of service issues simply come from eating up too many resources on the machine, such as the recently discovered [rapid reset](https://blog.cloudflare.com/technical-breakdown-http2-rapid-reset-ddos-attack/) bug found in HTTP2.
 - A good example is a recent bug in Osmosis, there is a library being used for performing exponentiation.
 Instead of simply doing a ** b it is doing an approximation technique using a series.
 - However, there is no bound on how many interations can occur.
 The author of the post was able to make the iteration last for 0.8 seconds on each call to it via 2M iterations.
-This lead to a resource exhaustion because of the blockchain did not have the time necessary to run through the other transactions.
+This leads to a resource exhaustion because of the blockchain did not have the time necessary to run through the other transactions.
 - https://blog.trailofbits.com/2023/10/23/numbers-turned-weapons-dos-in-osmosis-math-library/
 - https://forum.cosmos.network/t/vulnerability-coordination-retrospective-cosmos-mainnet-security-advisory-lavender-2020-04-09/3550
 - https://medium.com/immunefi/sui-temporary-total-network-shutdown-bugfix-review-c271d0319dcc